 - One quarter preserved lemon with rind (you can make preserved lemons but I buy them in a jar) – separate the pulp and rind.
-Chop the rind.
+Chop the pulp.
+Thinly slice the rind.

-- One medium sweet onion such as Vidalia halved and sliced
+- One medium sweet onion such as Vidalia halved and thinly sliced

 - Dried red currents (about a 1/3 of a cup)

 - Cooked quartered artichoke (I buy them in a jar with olive oil and spices)